yousefkadah/kunafa-laravel-starter-kit/README.md

 php artisan serve
 ```

-Visit `http://localhost:8000/dashboard` to see your Kunafa Dashboard in action!
+Visit `http://localhost:8000` to see your Kunafa Dashboard in action!

+## Authentication

+The starter kit includes a complete authentication system built on Inertia.js:

+- Login
+- Registration
+- Password Reset
+- Email Verification
+- Profile Management

+These features are seamlessly integrated with the Kunafa Dashboard UI.

 ## Configuration